astroval0/astroval0/README.md

 ### Some of the more interesting shit I've done

-*   **Project: SpectreRevival (WIP):** Currently reviving the shut down tac fps *Spectre Divide*.
+*   **Project: SpectreRevival (WIP):** Currently attempting to revive the shut down tac fps *Spectre Divide*.
 I'm reverse engineering the client and rebuilding its entire metagame backend from scratch.
 I've already finished a static response server in Kotlin which allows me to enter the main menu lobby and mess around with stuff, and I'm now building the fully dynamic C++ version and the dedicated servers with `@OhmV-IR` to bring the game back online, all just for funsies because i like the game.

 *   **Hunting Cheaters:** Worked directly with the devs at **Mountaintop Studios (Spectre Divide)** to build an intelligence platform that hunted and exposed cheaters.
 It was a full stack web and discord system for tracking cheating players and their communities.
 We caught a shit ton of them.
 I also started (with the help of mountaintop & some community peeps) "SpectrePD", creating a moderated pipeline for community reports to reach the developers.